ElcoLuijendijk/beo/manual/beo_manual.md

 ## Borehole temperature data

 * ``analyse_borehole_temp``: boolean, option to calculate temperature data for one or several boreholes. note that there seems to be a bug in the output timesteps for the temperature calculation, avoid using this for now...
 * ``temperature_file``: string, name of the file that contains temperature data.
+This file should be a .csv file with three columns named ``borehole``, ``depth`` and ``temperature``.
 * ``borehole_names``: list of strings.
 Names of the boreholes to include in your analysis.
 * ``report_borehole_xcoords``, boolean.
 Report the coordinates of the top of the borehole over time.
 For debugging purposes.
-* ``borehole_xs``: list of numbers, x-coordinates of boreholes with temperature data (m), note location is now relative to the location of the first fault ie, -100 m means 100 m to the left of the fault. the model code automatically calculates the correct position to take into account the changing position of the fault surface over time due to exhumation
+* ``borehole_xs``: list of numbers, x-coordinates of boreholes with temperature data (m).
+Note that the location is relative to the location of the first fault ie, -100 m means 100 m to the left of the fault.
+The model code automatically calculates the correct position of the borehole to take into account the changing position of the fault surface over time due to exhumation.
+This means that for each timestep that is reported, the borehole is always located at a distance of x meters from the fault outcrop.

 ## Apatite U-Th/He params